DevOpsDani/inventory-access-gateway/README.md

 | **Helm** | Managing kubernetes components lifecycle |

 ### Testing the implemenation
-This link contains a working prototype and skeleton implementation - [inventory-access-gateway](https://github.com/DevOpsDani/inventory-access-gateway)

 Under test-api folder we can run the ```query.sh``` script.

 This simulates querying the service backend.